-"When it is the employer's uninsured motorist policy [not the employee's own such policy] that is involved, one of the strongest arguments against any lien or offset disappears-the argument that the employee should not be deprived of the benefits of a privately- purchased insurance contract that he has paid for himself..."
+"When it is the employer's underinsured motorist policy [not the employee's own such policy] that is involved, one of the strongest arguments against any lien or offset disappears -- the argument that the employee should not be deprived of benefits of a privately-purchased the insurance contract that he has paid for himself..."
 (Emphasis added)

-The claimant's recovery from the employer's underinsured motorist carrier should be properly considered a third-party recovery subject to the lien and distribution provisions of RCW 51.24.
-I would affirm the Department's order dated January 11, 1984.
+The claimant's recovery from her employer's underinsured motorist carrier should be properly considered a third-party recovery subject to the lien and distribution provisions of RCW 51.24.
+I would affirm the Department's order dated November 30, 1983.

-Dated this 15th day of March, 1985.
+Dated this first day of July, 1985.

-/s/ PHILLIP T. BORK Member
+/s/ PHILLIP T. BORK

+Member